The Ultimate California Coast Road Trip from San Francisco to Santa Barbara

 girl standing in front of the san francisco skyline

 Begin your California road trip north, in San Francisco.
 If you’re arriving in the city by plane, you can pick up a rental car from the airport and begin your drive south.
-However, I recommend spending time in San Francisco first!
-It’s such a fun and vibrant city with tons to see and do, you could spend days exploring the city or even a few hours!
-If you fly into San Francisco and plan to overnight, don’t rent a car from the airport right away.
-Because of the lack of safe and available parking, I’d recommend grabbing an Uber/Lyft instead and picking up your rental car on the way out.
+However, if you have the time, I recommend spending time in San Francisco first, before starting your road trip to Santa Barbara.

 Highlights of San Francisco